 Based on the 2012 soil study that was conducted, Winemaker Todd Graff and Davie Piña, owner of Piña Vineyard Management, implemented a ten-year plan to redevelop the Benjamin Vineyard from the ground up.
 This plan involved matching clonal selections with specific rootstocks, reorienting vine rows to aid ripening, and amending the soils through the use of cover crops to build back its health.
 Replanting also gave us the opportunity to replace some of the existing varieties that hadn’t thrived there in the past, like Chardonnay and Petite Sirah, with varieties better suited for the clay loam soils and warm daytime temperatures of the Rutherford valley floor.

-“We wanted to plant smarter and use grapes that made better sense for our vineyard location,” said Graff, “being in Rutherford, we put a focus on Bordeaux varieties, planting predominately Cabernet Sauvignon with a little bit of Petite Verdot.”
+“We wanted to plant smarter and use grapes that made better sense for our vineyard location,” said Graff, “being in Rutherford, we put a focus on Bordeaux varieties, planting predominately Cabernet Sauvignon with a little bit of Merlot and Petite Verdot.”

 Since 2015, the vineyard blocks have been removed gradually and in phases to lessen the impact on wine production.
 The first half of the replant, which included blocks 10-17, are now in full production, which gave us the green light to replant the second half in spring 2021.
 In many cases, not only did we change what grape variety was planted, but we also changed how it was planted, reorienting the vine rows whenever possible.